Research & Methodology

 Alternative Test States

-For testing a new learning algorithm, you`d want a historically disadvantaged but initially viable state.
-Here are other candidates that could serve as interesting underdogs:
+For testing a new learning algorithm, you want a historically disadvantaged but initially viable state.
+These candidates could serve as interesting underdogs:

 Opportunity: Test long-term planning and strategic correction